 Central sleep apnea results from a problem with how the brain signals the breathing muscles.
 This type of apnea can occur with conditions such as heart failure, brain tumors, brain infections, and stroke.

 One of the most common signs of obstructive sleep apnea is loud and excessive snoring.
 Snoring may also be accompanied by choking or gasping for air during sleep.
 Excessive daytime sleepiness may result from sleep apnea due to the body’s inability to get a restful sleep.
 Waking up unrefreshed, feeling tired and having trouble concentrating are also common symptoms you may notice.
 Others signs and symptoms of sleep apnea include: morning or night headaches, memory or learning problems and inability to concentrate, feeling irritable, depressed, or having mood swings or personality changes, excessive sweating during sleep, waking up frequently to urinate, nighttime heartburn or sour taste in mouth, dry mouth or sore throat when you wake up, swelling of the legs, and chest pains during sleep.

-The first step to diagnosing sleep apnea is for your primary care physician to review and evaluate your sleep apnea symptoms and decide whether a sleep study is needed.
+The first step to diagnosing sleep apnea is for your physician to review and evaluate your sleep apnea symptoms and decide whether a sleep study is needed.
 Your doctor might also perform a physical exam to check for an enlarged uvula or soft palate, common signs that sleep apnea is present.

 After your initial exam with your doctor, your doctors office will forward an order to our office for the home sleep study.
 The tests will measure how well you sleep and how your body responds to sleep problems.
 There will be 3 sensors you self apply to gather data while you sleep.
 The testing procedure as a whole is known as Polysomnography, and will record your heart rate, airflow through your nose and mouth, and as well as number of times you snore during the night.